elias-allan/personal-portfolio/README.md

 Fork this project and rename the repo to `your_github_username.github.io`.

 > [!IMPORTANT]
-> For example, if your GitHub username is `elias-allan`.
-Rename the repository to `elias-allan.github.io`
+> For example, if your GitHub username is `ivansaul`.
+Rename the repository to `ivansaul.github.io`

 ### Step 2